chrisvittal/AdventOfCode/README.md

-These are my solutions to Advent of Code 2016.
+These are my solutions to Advent of Code.

 If you are interested in solving the puzzles they can be found [here](https://www.adventofcode.com)